 What or who provoked your interest in the rougher realms of techno, acid, house and Detroit music?

 My soul I need to do that

-Can you list any records that are your all time favorites?
+Can you list any records that are your all time favourites?

 From what I’ve read you’ve been collecting vintage gear and synths for quite a while.
-Tell me about what you’ve got in your studio, your all time favorite / essential pieces of gear?
+Tell me about what you’ve got in your studio, your all time favourite / essential pieces of gear?